SoumadeepBagui409/KoinX-assessment-/README.md

 A brief hoslitic view

-it is a server side application hence requested please have JDON FORMATTER
+it is a server side application hence requested please have JSON FORMATTER

 A brief the Task